astropy/pyvo/docs/astropy_samp/advanced_embed_samp_hub.rst

 To do this, you will need to define a class that handles the dialog, and then pass an **instance** of the class to |SAMPHubServer| (not the class itself).
-This class should inherit from `astropy.samp.WebProfileDialog` and add the
+This class should inherit from `pyvo.astropy_samp.WebProfileDialog` and add the
 following:

     1) A GUI timer callback that periodically calls